 The address will be the “mailing address” – “billing address” is required by rule.
 If no mailing address is available, then provide the service address in this field.

-Rate is defined as:

-01 -Residential

-02 – Small Non-residential

-Meter Type options

-K1 = KiloWatt Demand (kW)

-K2 = KiloVolt Amperes Reactive Demand (kVAR)

-K3 = KiloVolt Amperes Reactive Hour (kVArh)

-K4 =KiloVolt Amperes (kVA)

-KH =KiloWatt Hour (kWh)
+Premise Type is defined in the REF~PTC Segment of the 814_20 Texas SET Implementation Guide:

+Meter Type is defined in the REF~MT Segment of the 814_20 Texas SET Implementation Guide:

+Unmetered Service Type is defined in the REF~PRT Segment of the 814_20 Texas SET Implementation Guide:

 All usage is assumed to be reported in kWh.

 The last line in the file shall contain the number of records being sent in that file. (ex.
 TOT, 4567).
 The value should not contain commas or other punctuation.
-Should the information not fit on one CD the last line shall contain the number of records on that CD.

 For an element that is not listed, it shall be represented by a null value.